- 1 Benefits of the minerals in almonds

 Almonds are high in selenium.
 This mineral has an antioxidant effect that helps combat free radicals and prevents heart disease and cancer.

 They also contain zinc, with which they share the antioxidant effect.
 But, in addition, zinc intervenes in the formation of muscle tissues, bones, hair, nails and the retina, regulates insulin levels, controls growth, interferes in ethyl detoxification, among other actions as important as helping to boost immune system and intervene in the process of sexual maturity, in the male gonads.

 Potassium and sodium in almonds

 Potassium is an important mineral that participates in nerve transmission and muscle contraction, including the heart, becoming an essential mineral for maintaining blood pressure and normal heart function.

-Due to the content of this mineral that we find in almonds, it can be considered that their consumption can promote cardiovascular health, protecting us from hypertension, since it regulates blood pressure, and also from atherosclerosis.
+Due to the content of this mineral that we find in almonds, they can be considered that their consumption can promote cardiovascular health, protecting us from hypertension, since they regulate blood pressure, and also from atherosclerosis.

-In addition, it regulates the elimination and retention of fluids from our body, together with sodium, of which almonds also contain small amounts of this mineral.
+In addition, they regulate the elimination and retention of fluids from our body, together with sodium, of which almonds also contain small amounts of this mineral.

 Almonds not only contain minerals with beneficial effects, they also contain vitamins and other important nutrients, with remarkable and healthy effects for our body.